nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Date of Event (E.g. Monday): Monday
 Starting time of Event (E.g. 1600): 2000
 Ending time of Event (E.g. 1800): 2100
-Location of Event (Optional): Discod
+Location of Event (Optional): Discord
-Selected timeslot is occupied, please delete before proceeding Alright!!
+Alright!!
 Event: Team Meeting CS2113T on Monday, from 2000 to 2100 at Team Meeting CS2113T has been added to your timetable
 ```

-If the selected timeslot is already occupied, the terminal will let you know and the event will not be added until the timeslot
+If the selected timeslot is already occupied, the program will let you know and the event will not be added until the timeslot
 has been freed up.
 <br>